Think about it: both Robin Kane and Trixie Belden lucked out. Not to mention the infamous Nancy Drew!

 Comments: In an incredible coincidence, Paul White and his family are moving to New York at the same time as the Parkers' friends the Stanhopes want to move to Summerfield.
 So in Takes a Giant Step we see the exit of Paul and the entrance of Jeff.
 Also, amazingly, Mrs. Parker finally allows a pet in the house, Jeff's Basenji "Benjie."

-Subjects that would still seem serious today are tackled in this final book of the series, first the subject of the teen center to avoid having parties crashed and houses damaged by unruly students (although today we would probably worry more about more serious vandalism: fires, drug use, and even shootings).
+Subjects that would still seem serious today are tackled in this final book of the series, first the subject of having a teen center to avoid parties at students' homes being crashed and houses damaged by unruly students (although today we would probably worry more about more serious vandalism: fires, drug use, and even shootings).
 The other is the matter of Janie and her boyfriend, who uses her, and her protection of him nevertheless, which today would probably be translated into the more serious problems of abuse.

 Send me an e-mail